ADFSD honors fallen XVIII Airborne parachute rigger

 |0

-This work, ADFSD honors fallen XVIII Airborne parachute rigger [Image 4 of 4], by Dani Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, ADFSD honors fallen XVIII Airborne parachute rigger, by Dani Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.